-We incur expenses in NIS, U.S. dollars, Euros and Chinese Yuan (CNY), but our financial statements are denominated in U.S. dollars.
+We incur expenses in NIS, U.S. dollars, Euros and Chinese Yuan, or CNY, but our financial statements are denominated in U.S. dollars.
 Accordingly, we face exposure to adverse movements in currency exchange rates.
 Our revenue in the EU is denominated in Euros.
 Accordingly, we face exposure to adverse movements in the currency exchange rate of the U.S. dollars against the Euro, which may have a negative effect on our revenue.
 If the U.S. dollar strengthens against the Euro, the translation of these foreign currency denominated transactions will result in decreased revenues in U.S. dollars.
 Our cost of operations in Israel and in China are influenced by any movements in the currency exchange rate of the NIS and CNY.
 Such movements in the currency exchange rate may have a negative effect on our financial results.
 If the U.S. dollar weakens against the NIS and CNY, the translation of these NIS and CNY denominated transactions to U.S. dollars will result in decreased expenses.
+Similarly, if the U.S. dollar strengthens against NIS and CNY, the translation of these NIS and CNY denominated transactions to U.S. dollars will result in decreased expenses.
 As exchange rates vary, sales and other operating results, when translated, may differ materially from our or the capital market's expectations.